chrisdothtml/node-etml/README.md

 ### Comments

 One of my biggest gripes with HTML is the comments.
 They don't look very good, and you can't just quickly add them in.
-In etml, inline and block comments can be used.
+In etml, inline and block comments are supported.
+You can still use regular html comments if you want.

 ````
 <button>Submit</button>//Submit btn